leon-richardt/comment-highlights.nvim/README.md

 </details>

 ## 🚀 Usage
+- `:CHToggle`: Toggle comment highlighting for the current buffer
 - `require("comment-highlights").enable()`: Enable comment highlighting for the current buffer
 - `require("comment-highlights").disable()`: Disable comment highlighting for the current buffer
 - `require("comment-highlights").toggle()`: Toggle comment highlighting for the current buffer